Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation, Control Technology, and Technical Writing.

 So let's start.

-Floor jack, 2 jack sands, 2 wooden blocks
+- Floor jack, 2 jack stands, 2 wooden blocks

 In most cases, replacing a starter motor requires a few common tools you might already have in your toolbox.
 However, before you start, locate the starter in your particular vehicle model.